Dogging Firemen: The Naked Truth About That ‘Disturbing Gay Orgy’

 UPDATE 2008: PCC Complaint

-I decided to shine a torch of my own around and referred this widespread misreporting to the PCC.
+I decided to shine a torch of my own around and referred this widespread misreporting to the Press Complaints Commission.
 Surprisingly, the secretariat took up my complaint.
-They don’t usually do this if you are not the party concerned (in this case the party concerned would be the doggers and/or the anonymous man who contacted the THT).
+They don’t usually do this if you are not the party concerned (in this case the party concerned would be the alleged doggers and/or the anonymous man who contacted the THT).

-But I explained that as someone who has visited such places in the past the widespread misreporting of the state of the law in regard to outdoor sex criminalised me — and made me and others more likely to be attacked by vigilantes etc. As a result, a few offending newspapers including Metro and The Yorkshire Post printed letters from me correcting their reporting.
+But I explained that as someone who has visited such places in the past the widespread misreporting of the state of the law in regard to outdoor sex criminalised me – and made me and others more likely to be attacked by vigilantes and queerbashers.
+As a result, a few offending newspapers including Metro and The Yorkshire Post published letters from me pointing out their errors (though in fact they should have been required to publish proper corrections themselves).
 The Daily Mail of course refused any such resolution.
 Despite being the biggest offender — and running a column by Littlejohn on the matter which stated as fact that ‘outdoor sex is illegal’ and essentially encouraging attacks on men who have sex with men outdoors.

-In the case of the Daily Mail, the PCC Commission (i.e. a panel of national newspaper editors, including the editor of the Daily Mail) ruled against me — stating that there was not a ‘significant’ breach of their regulations — and anyway, I was a ‘third party’.
+The PCC Commission – a panel of national newspaper editors – chaired I think at that time by Paul Dacre the editor of the Daily Mail — ruled against my complaint, stating that there was not a ‘significant’ breach of their regulations.
+And anyway, I was a ‘third party’.

-In other words, they couldn’t deny that the story and the legal position had been misreported, but it wasn’t worth upsetting one of their biggest chums over.
+In other words, they couldn’t deny that the story and the legal position had been misreported, but it wasn’t ‘significant’ enough to piss off their chum Paul Dacre over.

-Oh, and the Commission insisted on referring in its judgement repeatedly to the ‘gay men’ taking part in ‘an orgy’, despite it having made it quite clear to them that neither of these statements were fact but merely loaded opinion/prejudice.
-Their response to that was to state that ‘because these men were men having sex with one another [sic] it is reasonable to assume they were gay’.
+Oh, and in its judgement the Commission (i.e. our national newspaper editors) insisted on referring repeatedly to the ‘gay men’ taking part in ‘an orgy’, despite my having made it quite clear to them with documentary evidence that neither of these statements were fact but merely loaded opinion/prejudice.
+I complained about this to the secretariat who took it up with the Commission.
+The response of the most powerful newspapers in the land to that was to state that ‘because these men were men having sex with one another [sic] it is reasonable to assume they were gay’.

 Fallacy based on falsehood is an irresistible force.
 At least when it comes to the great British press.